 Syntax Description at-least The minimum number of multicast RAs accepted from the device before throttling occurs.

 al-value At-least value.

 • An integer from 0 through 32.

 no-limit No RA throttling will occur.

 at-most The maximum number of multicast RAs accepted from the device before throttling occurs.

 am-value At-most value.

 • An integer from 0 through 256.

 inherited The setting between target policies is inherited, or coalesced.

 Command Default The at-least value is 1.

 The at-most value is 1.

 Command Modes IPv6 RA throttle policy config guration mode (config-nd-ra-throttle)

 Command History Release Modification

 Cisco IOS XE Release 3.2SE This command was introduced.

-Usage Guidelines The allow at-least and allow all devices on the VLAN.
-If th the allow at-least command s sent the number of RAs config at-most command settings applied at the VLAN level provide the defaults for ne device that issued the RA has not yet sent the number of RAs configured by etting, then the RA is multicast to all hosts.
-If the device that issued the RA has gured by the allow at-most command setting, then the RA is throttled; that is,
+Usage Guidelines all devices on the VLAN.
+If the at-most command settings applied at the VLAN level provide the defaults for the device that issued the RA has not yet sent the number of RAs configured by tetting, then the RA is multicast to all hosts.
+If the device that issued the RA has

+gured by the allow at-most command setting, then the RA is throttled; that is,